Co-Head Coach & Head Diving Coach

 The LSU diving program is one of storied tradition, and no one has had a more profound impact in the Tigers’ recent success than Doug Shaffer.

-Entering his 15th overall season with LSU, Shaffer was promoted to co-head coach of the men’s and women’s swimming and diving programs along with Dave Geyer in April 2010 and enters his seventh season as head diving coach.
-After six seasons, Shaffer and Geyer have LSU on the path to becoming one of the nation’s elite programs.
+In his 16th overall season with LSU, Shaffer was promoted to co-head coach of the men’s and women’s swimming and diving programs along with Dave Geyer in April 2010 and enters his eighth season as head diving coach.
+After seven seasons, Shaffer and Geyer have LSU on the path to becoming one of the nation’s elite programs.

 The 2016 season capped off one of the most successful career in the school’s diving history.
 In total, Cassie Weil set school records on three-meter and platform, was a two-time NCAA First Team All-American, a four-time NCAA All-American and SEC Champion on platform.